vrtmrz/obsidian-livesync/docs/settings.md

 ### Do not delete empty folder
 Self-hosted LiveSync will delete the folder when the folder becomes empty.
 If this option is enabled, leave it as an empty folder.

+### Use newer file if conflicted (beta)
+Always use the newer file to resolve and overwrite when conflict has occurred.

 ### minimum chunk size and LongLine threshold
 The configuration of chunk splitting.